|

 Solution:

-You need to be mindful, and to purchase things that you truly need & you know you will use them.
+You need to be mindful and to purchase things that you truly need & you know you will use them.

-Try not to fall for the new and shiny zero waste items that you THINK you need.
+Try not to fall for the new and shiny zero waste items that you think you need.
+Most times, you can live without these trendy items.

 Disadvantages Of Zero Waste